edvargas/study/aws/awsStudy.md

     - Data is backed-up daily to S3

 - FSx for Lustre
-    - Lustre is a type of prallel distributed file system, for large-scale computing
+    - Lustre is a type of parallel distributed file system, for large-scale computing
     - The name Lustre is derived from "Linux" and "cluster"

     - Machine Learning, High Performance Computing (HPC)